-3 Maryland men jailed for 36 years over killing are exonerated, released from prison
+Maryland men jailed for more than three decades in teen's killing are exonerated, released from prison

 Prosecutors now say police reports show multiple witnesses told police that another suspect, who was 18 at the time of the crime, was the shooter.
 One student reportedly saw him flee the scene and dump a gun as police arrived at Harlem Park Junior High School, but authorities at the time focused their investigation on the trio.

-The new suspect was shot to death in 2002.
+The suspect identified by witnesses was shot to death in 2002.

 DNA, GENETIC GENEALOGY HELPS EXONERATE AN INNOCENT MAN OF MURDER FOR FIRST TIME

-An assistant prosecutor working on the case told the court in 1984 that the state did not have any reports that would have raised doubts about the defendants' guilt even though police records had statements involving the 18-year-old and also showed trial witnesses had failed to identify the teenagers in photo lineups.
+An assistant prosecutor working on the case told the court in 1984 that the state did not have any reports that would have raised doubts about the defendants' guilt even though police records had statements involving the 18-year-old suspect and also showed trial witnesses had failed to identify the teenagers in photo lineups.
 A judge sealed those documents, but Chestnut obtained them through a public records request last year.

 CLICK HERE TO GET THE FOX NEWS APP